Monopoly (game): Deeds

 The purchase price for properties varies from $60 to $400 on a U.S. Standard Edition set.

 Dice

 A pair of six-sided dice is included, with a "speed die" added for variation in 2007.
 The 1999 Millennium Edition featured two jewel-like dice which were the subject of a lawsuit from Michael Bowling, owner of dice maker Crystal Caste.
 Hasbro lost the suit in 2008 and had to pay $446,182 in royalties.
 Subsequent printings of the game reverted to normal six-sided dice.

 Houses and hotels

 32 houses and 12 hotels made of wood or plastic (the original and current Deluxe Edition have wooden houses and hotels; the current "base set" uses plastic buildings).
 Unlike money, houses and hotels have a finite supply.
 If no more are available, no substitute is allowed.
 In most editions, houses are green and hotels red.

 Money

-Older U.S. standard editions of the game included a total of $15,140 in the following denominations:
+Older US standard editions of the game included a total of $15,140 in the following denominations: